 The Ashburton & Buckfastleigh Memory Cafe is a volunteer provided service for people with memory or other brain functioning problems, including dementia, and for people who know others with such problems.

-It is open on the first Tuesday of every month in the morning.
+It is open on the 2nd Monday of the month 10am-12pm.

-It is situated in the St John Ambulance Station Hall, off West Street in Ashburton, close to St Andrew's Church.
+It is situated in the St Andrews Church Hall, off West Street in Ashburton.

 No appointment needed, just drop in for a cup of tea and a biscuit and lots of good advice and support from people in a similar situation to you and usually there is an older person's mental health specialist in attendance to answer questions too.